jgosar/mine-city-2000/README.md

 After you choose both of these, click "Convert!".
 And when the processing is done, you can close this window, open Minecraft and you should see your city among the saved games.

 Your antivirus might think that MineCity 2000 is a virus.
 It's not.

+## Running the CLI (Command-line interface)

+You can also run MineCity 2000 as a CLI, which can be useful if you want to call it from a script or from another app, here are the instructions: https://github.com/jgosar/mine-city-2000/wiki/CLI-usage

 ## Opening generated worlds in Minecraft Bedrock Edition